ooni/ooni.org/content/nettest/riseupvpn.md

 ## RiseupVPN test

-The **RiseupVPN test** provides an automated way of examining whether RiseupVPN works in a tested network.
+The **RiseupVPN test**, contributed by the [LEAP collective](https://leap.se/), provides an automated way of examining whether RiseupVPN works in a tested network.

 This test evaluates if the bootstrap servers used during the self-configuration of the VPN clients can be reached.
 The test also checks if RiseupVPN's gateways can be reached on different ports and transports.